Cavendish Arts Science Fellowship at Girton College

 Where can I find out more about physics and the Cavendish Laboratory?

 The Department of Physics website is the best source of information about the Cavendish Laboratory and Physics at the University of Cambridge.
-You can also find out more on these channels Twitter , LinkedIn , Instagram , TikTok
+You can also find out more on these channels X , LinkedIn , Instagram , TikTok

 Where can I find out more about Girton College?

-We will send an email notification to all applicants once the selection process has been completed.
-Please make sure the contact details you provide on the submission form will be current until the selection process is finished.
+Please make sure the contact details you provide on the submission form will be active until the selection process is completed.

 We are a small team and sadly can't offer individual feedback on submissions from applicants who aren't selected for interview.
 Thank you for your understanding.